Carnival in Barranquilla

 Practical tips for the parades

-• Be open to interacting with the locals; they are nice and want to have fun just like you.
+• Be open to interacting with the locals; they are friendly and want to have fun just like you.
 It helps if you speak a word of Spanish.
 You’ll probably have to get used to the Costeños’ pronunciation, which is different than in cities like Bogotá and Medellín.

 • Bring a hat/cap and sunscreen